KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-3-image-forms/README.md

 {% include "./form-textarea.md" %}

 ## Add submit button {#form-submit}
-Lastly, we need submit the form.
+Lastly, we need a way to submit the form.
 {% include "./form-submit.md" %}